omerule/knoper/README.md

 This script is for retrieving ActiveDirectory objects and insert these objects in a Neo4j Graph database to visualize there relationships based on groupmembership.

-For this srcipt I used Fedora 27, ActiveDirectory, a Domain account, Neo4j, Python.
+For this script I used Fedora 27, ActiveDirectory, a Domain account, Neo4j, Python.
 This is the first version tested on a small ActiveDirectory.

 To run the script on Linux you need to make it executable first with chmod +x {sriptname}.